Agencies Responsible for regulating drones in the Republic of Cuba

 Notes for recreational drone pilots flying for fun in Cuba

-Lenin Park is the only outdoor space in which drones, model aircraft, and small helicopters may be flown for sporting purposes.
+Lenin Park is the only outdoor space where drones, model aircraft, and small helicopters may be flown for sporting purposes.

 Notes for operating Commercial Drone Services in Cuba